-I read today with interest the report on the benefits of grass-fed beef, not only for the physical and mental health of us consumers but also for the environment & its impact on climate change.
+I read today with interest a report on the benefits of grass-fed beef on the environment and its positive impact on climate change.

-All Pipers Farm cattle is grass-fed, from the Red Ruby cows grazing moorland grasses on Exmoor, to the young cattle grazing the ancient & lush pastures of the Somerset Levels, to the cattle finishing here at Pipers Farm.
+All Pipers Farm cattle are grass-fed, from the Red Ruby cows grazing moorland grasses on Exmoor to the young cattle grazing the ancient & lush pastures of the Somerset Levels, to the cattle finishing here at Pipers Farm.

 Britain has a diversity of landscapes and, particularly here in the South West, much of it is unsuitable for vegetable & arable production – whether the land is too high, too steep, too wet, the soils are too poor, the fields too small, for the machinery for economic arable production today.
-And yet these small difficult fields, with their wide hedges, providing safe corridors for wildlife, create the much-loved landscapes of Devon.
-The pastures are permanent with deep rooted grasses & full of clover which will fertilise the soils naturally by fixing nitrogen from the atmosphere.
-We take great care to ensure that any additional fertilizers needed are always organic based, rather than fossil fuel based inorganic fertilizers.
-This all provides the perfect environment for wildlife - birds, insects & the whole biodiversity we find in our both in the pastures & hedges - and the process of growing grass is constantly removing carbon from the atmosphere & storing it in the pasture.
+Yet, these small difficult fields with their wide hedges providing safe corridors for wildlife, create the much-loved landscapes of Devon.
+The pastures are permanent with deep-rooted grasses and plenty of clovers which

-Grazing livestock maintain & sustain these pastures by naturally fertilizing the ground, and turn grass into human-edible food.
-Our grass-fed beef and lambs are not stealing mountains of grain out the mouths of people, or requiring soya to be shipped across the globe, but harnessing natural resources to produce quality, healthy food.
+Grazing livestock maintains and sustains these pastures by naturally fertilizing the ground, and turns grass into human-edible food.
+Our grass-fed beef and lambs do not ‘steal’ mountains of grain out of the mouths of people nor do they require vast amounts of